blakeblackshear/frigate/docs/docs/configuration/motion_detection.md

 ## Tuning Motion Detection During The Day

 Now that things are set up, find a time to tune that represents normal circumstances.
-For example: If you tune your motion on a day that is sunny and windy you may find later that the motion settings are not sensitive enough on a cloudy and still day.
+For example, if you tune your motion on a day that is sunny and windy you may find later that the motion settings are not sensitive enough on a cloudy and still day.

 :::note

-It is very unlikely to find motion detection settings that only detect desired motion and never detect undesired motion.
-Realistically, the goal is to find a balance that detects the desired motion without too much undesired motion being detected.
+Remember that motion detection is just used to determine when object detection should be used.
+You should aim to have motion detection sensitive enough that you won't miss events from objects you want to detect with object detection.
+The goal is to prevent object detection from running constantly for every small pixel change in the image.
+Windy days are still going to result in lots of motion being detected.

 :::